-Carnival Cruise Lines, one of the largest cruise companies in the world with 23 ships sailing all over the globe, has two of its major vessels homeported year-round in New Orleans – the Carnival Elation and the Carnival Sunshine.
+Carnival Cruise Lines, one of the largest cruise companies in the world with 24 ships sailing all over the globe, has two of its major vessels homeported year-round in New Orleans – the Carnival Elation and the Carnival Dream.

-In April 2014, the Sunshine will be replaced by the 3,646-passenger Carnival Dream, which Carnival Cruise Lines plans to keep in New Orleans.
+In 2016, the Elation will be replaced by the Carnival Triumph, which Carnival Cruise Lines plans to keep in New Orleans.

 For more information about fares, itineraries, amenities, departure dates, etc. visit the Carnival website at www.carnival.com and type in the information you are requesting.

 Norwegian Cruise Line operates one cruise ship out of the Port of New Orleans, the Norwegian Dawn, which offers 7-day cruises to the Caribbean during the winter sailing season.
 With a capacity of 2,340 passengers, the Dawn is 965 feet long by 125 feet maximum width.